ucdavisdatalab/workshop_getting_started_with_textual_data/chapters/04_corpus-analytics.md

 ```

 The `scikit-learn` library makes generating a DTM very easy.
 All we need to do
-is initialize a `Countectorizer` and fit it to our corpus.
+is initialize a `CountVectorizer` and fit it to our corpus.
 This does two
 things: 1) it produces a series of different attributes that are useful for
 corpus exploration; 2) it generates our DTM.